uwegeercken/tweakstreet-samples/README.md

 Except for the database related examples, the samples in this repository are self contained.
 You do not need anything else except of the Tweakstreet application which can be downloaded from the above site.
 The repository also contains a folder: _data_.
 The data files in this folder are used for the samples.
 For each sample there is also a screenshot available.

-For the samples with the Sqlite database you need to download the JDBC driver from https://github.com/xerial/sqlite-jdbc.
+For the samples with the SQLite database you need to download the JDBC driver from https://github.com/xerial/sqlite-jdbc.
 Put the JDBC driver jar file into the folder HOME/.tweakstreet/drivers.

 I recommend to also check the Tweakstreet forum at: https://forum.tweakstreet.io/ which contains tutorials, data challenges and more.